 It also means you deserve your sleepless nights.

 Anything over a 43% debt-to-income ratio is a red flag to potential lenders.
 Evidence suggests that borrowers with a higher ratio are more likely to have problems making monthly payments.
 In most cases, you can’t get a mortgage if your ratio is above 43%.

 That’s bad, because guess what is probably the best form of debt?
 Mortgages!

 What’s Considered Good Debt?

-In general, good debt is that which increases your net worth and/or helps you to generate value.
 Good debt allows you to manage your finances more effectively, to leverage your wealth, to buy things you need and to handle unforeseen emergencies.